For additional information, read the Nomination Form PDF

 NPS property number 66000914

-Robert E. Lee, the president of what was then Washington College (now Washington and Lee University), was instrumental in having the school chapel constructed in 1867.
+Robert E. Lee, the president of what was then Washington College (now Washington and Lee University) in Lexington, was instrumental in having the school chapel constructed in 1867.
 Although the design of the simple Neo-Norman style building has long been attributed to Lee, documentation has established that the building is the work of Col. Thomas Hoomes Williamson, professor of civil and military engineering at the Virginia Military Institute.
 Williamson, however, apparently worked closely with Lee in formulating the design.
 The body of the former Confederate commander lay in state in the chapel in 1869 and was later interred in a family crypt established here.
 In 1883 a rear extension designed by J. Crawford Neilson was completed to house Virginia sculptor Edward V. Valentine’s recumbent statue of Lee.
 Lee’s office in the chapel basement has been carefully preserved as he left it.